thingylabs/performance.thingylabs.io/docs/s1-participant-guide.md

+---
+layout: default
+title: Study 1 Participant Guide
+---

 <!-- docs/s1-participant-guide.md -->
-# Thingylabs Study 1 Weekly Sheet
+# Study 1 Participant Guide

 ## Welcome
 Use this weekly sheet to track your use of nutritional/physical health substances and report on well-being, energy, productivity, and sleep for our study at Thingylabs GmbH.
 Owned by D3velop Ltd, licensed to Thingylabs GmbH.
 Print this weekly, starting [insert start date], and fill it out daily for substances, then complete the end-of-week questions.
 Anonymous by default (GDPR-compliant).